 For your convenience, we recommend keeping most of these options in their default settings.

-SSH keys are generated pairs of long and practically impossible to break codes that allow automated user authentication.
+In this section, you choose your login method.
+You can use SSH keys or a one time password.
+We recommend using SSH keys as it is the most secure option.
+SSH keys are generated pairs of long and practically impossible-to-break codes that allow automated user authentication.
 SSH key pairs work in two halves; the public key which acts as a lock, and the private key which can be used to open the lock.
 The public key can be safely passed to your cloud servers while the private key should be kept securely stored on your own computer.

 Public keys that are stored in the control panel can be directly applied to your cloud servers at deployment.
 Click to select the keys you wish to use on the new server.
 The keys are added to the default root account and allow you to harden the server security right from the get-go.
 If you do not yet have SSH keys at hand, you should check out our guide to using SSH keys for authentication to improve your server security.

 You can also click the Add new button to import your keys right at the deployment without losing your server setup selections.
-This opens the key editing window, name the key, copy in your public key and click Save the SSH key.
+This opens the key editing window where you can name the key, copy in your public key and then Save the SSH key.

-In the second text field write a short description of your server that will help you to quickly identify the server.
-The description will be shown as the server title on the list of servers.
+In the second text field write a server name that will help you quickly identify the server.
+The server name will be shown as the server title on the list of servers.